 They took the same path as Ḥusayn had followed to Mesopotamia.
 They paused to watch the rippling Euphrates hasten towards the south, and they remembered those who had thirsted for even one cup of its water.
 Every pebble of the desert spoke to them of the days just past, and of Ḥusayn, whose brave march across the desert had led him to an apex of glory and spiritual conquest so exalted that none, even of the immortal heroes amongst the Imáms, could ever approach it.

 As was said before, to attempt to recount the true story of Ḥusayn resembles the excavating of ancient towns from beneath layers of stone, sand and soil heaped upon them by time and by man.
-For centuries the pure and stainless life of Ḥusayn has been buried and obliterated under mounatins of false judgement on the part of the enemies of his cause, and by exaggerated accounts from the immature and ignorant among his followers.
+For centuries the pure and stainless life of Ḥusayn has been buried and obliterated under mountains of false judgement on the part of the enemies of his cause, and by exaggerated accounts from the immature and ignorant among his followers.
 The little written here falls within the light shed upon Ḥusayn’s life by the intense love shown for him by Bahá’u’lláh.
 This account is short, and very limited in scope, but the hope is that it will frame worthily

 a picture so exquisite and divine in beauty and grandeur.